Subscription Modal Banner

 There are three types of credit reports by RAMCI:

-1. Personal Credit Report Basic (PCRB) – This basic report only provides Experian credit information (derived from Experian’s partners) and ANGKASA SPGA information (for public servants only).
+1. Personal Credit Report Basic (PCRB) – This basic report provides only the Experian credit information (derived from Experian’s partners) and ANGKASA SPGA information (for public servants).
 FREE every 6 months.

-2. Personal Credit Report Plus (PCRP) – This report provides Experian credit information, banking credit information, ANGKASA SPGA information, and i-Score rated by Experian.
-This report costs RM19.50 for a set.
+2. Personal Credit Report Plus (PCRP) – This report covers Experian credit information, banking credit information, ANGKASA SPGA information, and i-Score rated by Experian.
+It costs RM19.50 for per set.

-3. JagaMyID Subscription – With this subscription, you will receive a timely alert when someone applying a credit card or loan facility using your name or if they detect any changes in your credit profile.
-A monthly notification email will also be sent to you to update you on your credit profile changes and credit score.
+3. JagaMyID Subscription – With this subscription, you will receive timely alerts when an application is made under your name for a credit card or loan facility.
+Alerts will also be sent if they detect any changes in your credit profile.
+A monthly notification email will also be delivered to you with updates on your credit profile changes and credit score.
+This will set you back RM 63.60 / 1 Year (Inclusive of SST)

 You can visit this site and sign up for your Experian Personal Credit Report: i-Score today.